 Sometimes we try something that makes the boys just stop and silently stare in wonder.
 Other times my kids come up with brilliant ideas that result in some pretty amazing things.
-This week both things happened when we made Bubble Bottles (or DIY Lava Lamps!
+This week both things happened when we made DIY Lava Lamps!
 They were mesmerized by the bubbles and it started them asking some fascinating questions that lead into a brand new Lava Lamp Experiment that turned into a wonderful learning experience.
 All child led!

 The kids and I were fascinated by the little beads of colour that bounced joyfully in our bottles.

 Check out our Lava Lamp Video

 If you are unable to see our video, please turn off your adblocker as it also blocks our video feed.
 Thanks!